 Research Fellow at the Sea Mammal Research Unit (SMRU), University of St Andrews

-2010-2014: Doctoral candidate at the University of St Andrews (thesis title: The role of oxytocin in the maternal behaviour of the grey seal (Halichoerus grypus).
+2010-2014: PhD awarded at the University of St Andrews (thesis title: The role of oxytocin in the maternal behaviour of the grey seal (Halichoerus grypus).

 2004-2008: Undergraduate degree at Durham University (BSc Zoology with Industrial Placement, 1st class Honours).

-- Extensive experience living and working on remote island field sites around Scotland (seven +6 week seasons over six years).
+- Extensive experience living and working on remote island field sites around Scotland (eight +6 week seasons over eight years).